codio-content/Linux-Process_Management/.guides/content/What-we-ll-learn-6e9b.md

 ## Computer processes

-Computers are very powerful machines because of their capacity of performing multiple tasks at once at a very high speed.
+Computers are very powerful machines because of their ability to perform multiple tasks at once at a very high speed.

 These tasks require CPU power in order to be completed.

-CPU power as well as other information regarding each of the tasks or processes that a computer is performing is controlled and measured by using _job control_ tools.
+CPU power as well as other information regarding each of the tasks or processes that a computer performs is controlled and measured by using _job control_ tools.

 By the end of this unit you will feel comfortable with: